jmesgray/Jaegray/README.md

 ##### Presently, i'm building a website which will serve as a blogging platform.
 My progression thus far can be seen in the 'django-blog' repo.
 I'm also building a data visualization tool with Tableau.

-##### I mainly write code in Python.
-I've also written programs in R, for data analysis.
-I've recently picked up HTML and CSS, which i'm using to develop web applications.
+##### I primarily build programs with Python, for automation and data analysis.
+I pair this with HTML and CSS to build web applications, using the Django framework.
+I've also built programs with R for analyzing datasets.

 ##### My interests inlcude:
 * Full-Stack Development